practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 data = io.read_nonblock(12)
 ```

-`io.read` reads until the IO is closed (e.g. end of file, server closes the
+* `io.read` reads until the IO is closed (e.g. end of file, server closes the
 connection etc.)

-`io.read(12)` reads until it has received exactly 12 bytes.
+* `io.read(12)` reads until it has received exactly 12 bytes.

-`io.readpartial(12)` waits until the IO becomes readable, then it reads *at
+* `io.readpartial(12)` waits until the IO becomes readable, then it reads *at
 most* 12 bytes.
 So if a server only sent 6 bytes, readpartial will return
 those 6 bytes.
 If you had used `read(12)` it would wait until 6 more bytes are
 sent.

-`io.read_nonblock(12)` will read at most 12 bytes if the IO is readable.
+* `io.read_nonblock(12)` will read at most 12 bytes if the IO is readable.
 It
 raises IO::WaitReadable if the IO is not readable.

-For writing there's two methods:
+For writing there are two methods:

 ```ruby
 length = io.write(str)
 length = io.write_nonblock(str)
 ```

-`io.write` writes the whole string to the IO; waiting until the IO becomes
+* `io.write` writes the whole string to the IO; waiting until the IO becomes
 writable if necessary.
 Returns the number of bytes written (which should
 always be equal to the number of bytes in the original string).

-`io.write_nonblock` writes as many bytes as possible until the IO becomes
+* `io.write_nonblock` writes as many bytes as possible until the IO becomes
 non-writable, returning the number of bytes written.
 Raises IO::WaitWritable
 if the IO is not writable.

+The challenge when both reading and writing is knowing when it is possible
+to do so, and when it is necessary to wait.

 ## Getting real with IO.select

+We will need some mechanism for knowing when we can read or write to our
-I'm not going to implement Stream#readable? or #writable?.
-It's a terrible
+streams, but I'm not going to implement Stream#readable? or #writable?.
+It's
-solution to loop over every stream object in Ruby and check if it's
+a terrible solution to loop over every stream object in Ruby and check if it's
 readable/writable over and over again.
 This is really just not a job for Ruby;
 it's too far away from the kernel.